tangjuyo/PumpkinEssentials/README.md

 ## Next focus

+- Some commentary are still in french ( due to my first language being french ).
+I will take the time to convert them all to english.
 - finding and solving the teleportation issue to make every command that need teleporting available
 - starting a real yml files structure to make persistant data & configuration
 - whenever the yml structure is done ==> starting on ignore command & on chat control with configuration for banning word